Skip to content

 Exceptions

-Predictability is not applicable in cases of:
+Predictability pay is not required in certain situations, including:

-• Utility failures (electricity, water, gas, or sewer issues) at the workplace.
+• Utility failures at the workplace

-• Natural disasters like floods, earthquakes, tornadoes, or blizzards.
+• Natural disasters or severe weather events

 Access to hours for existing employees